Bradley Setzler

 Imperfect Competition and Rents in Labor and Product Markets: The Case of the Construction Industry

-My presentations: NBER SI-Labor, MIT, NBER IO, UBC, LSE, Stanford-SITE, Cornell, Maryland, UChicago, Penn State, CESifo, UToronto/Bank of Canada, Texas A&M
+My presentations: NBER SI-Labor, MIT, NBER IO, UBC, LSE, Stanford-SITE, Cornell, Maryland, Columbia Business School, Federal Reserve, Carnegie Mellon/Pittsburgh, UChicago, Penn State, CESifo, UToronto/Bank of Canada, Texas A&M

 Resources